nrwl/nx/docs/shared/packages/storybook/migrate-storybook-7.md

 For more info, see [here](https://chromatic-ui.notion.site/Storybook-7-migration-guide-dbf41fa347304eb2a5e9c69b34503937).

-### 2. Click yes to the automigration prompts
+### 2. Say `yes` to the automigration prompts

 The Storybook CLI will prompt you to run some code generators and modifiers.

-Click `yes` to the following:
+Say `yes` to the following:

 - `mainjsFramework`: It will add the `framework` field in your root `.storybook/main.js|ts` file.
 We are going to delete it since it's not needed in the root file, but it's handy to have it ready to copy.
 Also, it shows you an indication of what it looks like.
 - `eslintPlugin`: installs the `eslint-plugin-storybook`
 - `storybook-binary`: installs Storybook's `storybook` binary
-- `newFrameworks`: removed unused dependencies (eg. `@storybook/builder-webpack5`, `@storybook/manager-webpack5`, `@storybook/builder-vite`)
+- `newFrameworks`: removes unused dependencies (eg. `@storybook/builder-webpack5`, `@storybook/manager-webpack5`, `@storybook/builder-vite`)

-Click `no` to the following:
+Say `no` to the following:

-- `autodocsTrue`: we don't need it and it can potentially cause issues with missing dependencies
+- `autodocsTrue`: we don't need it and it can potentially cause issues with missing dependencies on your Nx workspace

 ### 3. Restore the root `.storybook/main.js|ts` file

 You will have noticed that the Storybook automigrator added the `framework` option to your root `.storybook/main.js|ts` file.
-Let's remove that, along with the `autodocs` option.
+Let's remove that.

 So, remove: